 Estimated duration – 5 hours

-Walk to Mt Iouzan & transfer to Utoro Shiretoko
+Walk to Mount Iōzan & transfer to Utoro, Shiretoko

-This morning, we’ll start off exploring the village of Kawayu on foot from our accommodation.
-As its name indicates (in Japanese kawa means river & yu means hot water), there is a hot water river that runs through the village centre.
-We’ll hike to Mt Iouzan volcano, the source of these thermal springs, for a leisurely walk on an easy trail which extends 2.5 km/1.6 miles from Kawayu village.
+This morning, we will set off from our accommodation on foot to explore the village of Kawayu.
+In Japanese kawa means river & yu means hot water and as true to its name, there is a hot water river running through the village centre.
+We will then hike to the source of the thermal springs that feed the river, Mt Iōzan, on an easy 2.5 km/1.6 miles trail from Kawayu village.

-We’ll return on the same trail back to our vehicle in Kawayu Onsen, and drive northeast for 1.5 hours to Shiretoko, which in the Ainu language means ”the land’s end”.
+We will return on the same trail back to our vehicle in Kawayu Onsen, and drive 1.5 hours northeast to Shiretoko, which in the Ainu language means ”the land’s end”.
 We call into the Shiretoko World Heritage Centre in Utoro before settling into our accommodation.
-(B, L, D)

 Activity – Walking